trammell/recipe-book/susans-recipes.md

 Melt 2 tablespoons butter in large saucepan over medium-low heat.
 Add flour and stir 2 minutes.
 Gradually whisk in cream.
 Cook until sauce thickens, whisking occasionally, about 4 minutes.
 Add 2 cups Comté cheese; whisk until melted and sauce is smooth.
-Whisk in ½ cup Parmesan, then crème fraîche and mustard.
+Whisk in ½ cup Parmesan, then sour cream and mustard.
 Season with salt and pepper.
 Remove from heat.

 Return reserved pot of water to boil.
 Add pasta and cook until tender but still